hunterxcobby/100-days-of-code/log.md

    - Covered fundamental SQL statements, including SELECT, INSERT, UPDATE, DELETE, and their use in retrieving, modifying, and deleting data.

 7. **Relational Algebra:**
-   - Introduced relational algebra and its operators, such as σ (select) and π (project), showcasing their equivalence to SQL statements.
+   - learned relational algebra and its operators, such as σ (select) and π (project), showcasing their equivalence to SQL statements.

 8. **SQL Functions:**
    - Explored the use of SQL functions to compute and manipulate data, focusing on examples related to the order entry system.